 The Folsom Area Stormwater Improvement Project (FASIP) will provide stormwater conveyance improvements to the neighborhood surrounding 17th and Folsom Street.
 The project is being developed based on the alternative chosen in the NAR/AAR report and further refined in the CER and during the initial design process.
 Major components of the project consist of a tunnel to convey stormwater flows from the neighborhood surrounding 17th and Folsom to the Channel Consolidated Transport/Storage Box, and upsizing of existing combined sewer pipes and boxes upstream of the new tunnel.
-This is Phase 2 of the project, Phase 1 (DB14) covers through the Design Phase, which is anticipated to be complete in December of 2023.
+This is Phase 2 of the project, Phase 1 covers through the Design Phase.
 This Phase 2 of the overall project covers Bid and Award through the Construction.